The Profitable Arte of Gardening

 The Profitable Arte of Gardening was the first book about gardening published in England, being first published in 1563 under the title A Most Briefe and Pleasaunte Treatise, Teaching How to Dresse, Sowe, and Set a Garden.
 It was written by Thomas Hill, who went on to write the even more successful work, The Gardener's Labyrinth.

 Contents

+The work was a collection of old material from a variety of sources, translated into Engsh.
+Mile Hadfield described it as the work of a journalist rather than a practical gardener.

 To protect against hail, the book advised hanging the skin of a crocodile, hyena or seal.